RajPatilCz/StephenGrider-Node-React-Fullstack/client/README.md

 ## Available Scripts

 In the project directory, you can run:
-Make a dev.js file in the config folder with your personal keys.<br>
-If you get an error pulling in the env. keys, then run NODE_ENV='development' npm run dev<br>

 ### `npm start`

 Runs the app in the development mode.<br>